kaidenshaw/OOPportfolio/README.md

 **2 Data and Expressions**\
 **committed by 19th February**\
-1 Table of Student Grades  -- to do\
+1 Table of Student Grades  -- done\
 2 Computing Averages       -- to do\
 3 Miles to Kilometers      -- to do\
 4 Square Calculation       -- to do\